Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices

 The structures of both \ce{SmNiO3} and \ce{BaTiO3} are affected by the increased polar discontinuity in the unhappy state. \ce{BaTiO3} reduces its local polarization at the interfaces where the atoms are not constrained (Fig. \ref{fig:wt_uhp}c) and, despite the rotations, \ce{SmNiO3} increases its polar displacements.
-Still, the superlattice is left with $\sigma_\text{inter}$ of $\pm \SI{53}{\mu C ~cm^{-2}}$ (Table \ref{tab:sigma_inter}), which is considerably smaller than the value in the happy case of $ \SI{\pm 13}{\mu C ~cm^{-2}}$ and comparable to $\sigma_\text{inter}$ of the unrelaxed structures.

-In conclusion, we find the unhappy orientation of \ce{BaTiO3} in \ce{SmNiO3\text{/}BaTiO3} superlattices to be energetically highly disfavored.
-We are not able to stabilize the unhappy orientation for up to seven layers of \ce{BaTiO3} but expect it to become metastable for a higher slab thickness.
+In conclusion, we find the unhappy orientation of \ce{BaTiO3} in \ce{SmNiO3\text{/}BaTiO3} superlattices to be energetically highly disfavored, and we only obtain a metastable superlattice in the unhappy orientation for 10 layers of \ce{BaTiO3}.
 The happy orientation however shows a clear stable minimum for all slab thicknesses, allowing an out-of-plane polarization down to a single unit cell with no critical thickness.